canonical/ubuntu-core-docs/docs/en/image/custom-images.md

 Hello World!
 ```

-See which snaps are installed:
+Use _snap list_ to see which snaps are installed:

 ```bash